Sue Simmons

-Sue Simmons (born May 27, 1942) is an American retired news anchor who was best known for being the lead female anchor at WNBC in New York City from 1980 to 2012.
+Sue Simmons (born May 27, 1942) is an American retired news anchor who was best known for being the lead anchorwoman at WNBC in New York City from 1980 to 2012.
 Her contract with WNBC expired in June 2012 and WNBC announced that it would not renew it.
 Her final broadcast was on June 15, 2012, shortly after her 70th birthday.

 Early life and education

 Simmons grew up in the Manhattan neighborhood of Greenwich Village; her father was John Simmons, a jazz bassist whose contemporaries included Louis Armstrong, Art Tatum, John Coltrane, Billie Holiday, Benny Goodman, Lena Horne and Nat King Cole.

 She graduated from Julia Richman High School in 1961 and decided to work instead of going on to college.

 Career

 WNBC

 She began her career as a consumer action reporter at WTNH-TV in New Haven, Connecticut.
 She was with WBAL-TV in Baltimore from 1974 to 1976 where she was an anchor for the station's Action News and Baltimore At One broadcasts.
 From 1976 to 1980 she was a reporter and anchor at WRC-TV in Washington, DC, an NBC owned-and-operated station.

 From 1980 to 2007, she was a co-anchor for WNBC's Live at Five news broadcast.
 She worked with several co-anchors, including Jack Cafferty, Tony Guida, Matt Lauer, Dean Shepherd, Jim Rosenfield, Perri Peltz, and David Ushery.
 In 2007, Live at Five broadcast for the final time.
 Weeknights at 11 p.m., she co-anchored with Chuck Scarborough.
 On March 7, 2012, WNBC announced that it would not renew its contract with Simmons; the contract expired in June.
 Simmons' final broadcast was on June 15, 2012; she received farewells from long time co-workers, as well as numerous sports figures and celebrities.
 Simmons was replaced on the 11 p.m. newscast by Shiba Russell.

 Chuck and Sue (as they were known in New York) were together since Simmons' arrival at WNBC—the longest run for an anchor team in New York City television history.
 She was one of the highest paid local anchors in New York, making $5 million a year.

 Simmons was referenced in the song Traffic and Weather by the power pop band Fountains of Wayne.

 On June 23, 2017, Simmons returned to WNBC for a tribute to Gabe Pressman, longtime reporter for the station who died earlier in the day at age 93.